Mq0509/NonViolencePeaceAdvocates/README.md

 (i.e. reverse, skip).
 If there are no valid cards to play, the player will draw 1 card.
 Otherwise, the name of the game is to put down all cards.

-Of course, say UNO when you're down to 1 card and UNOOUT when you're down to 2.
+Of course, say UNO when you're down to 1 card and UNO-OUT when you're down to 2.

 *How-to-Launch Instructions:*
 1. Clone this repo.